Ivan Sutherland

-Ivan Edward Sutherland (born May 16, 1938) is an American computer scientist and Internet pioneer, widely regarded as a pioneer of computer graphics.
-His early work in computer graphics as well as his teaching with David C. Evans in that subject at the University of Utah in the 1970s was pioneering in the field.
+Ivan Edward Sutherland (born May 16, 1938) is an American computer scientist, widely regarded as a pioneer of computer graphics.
+His early work in computer graphics, as well as his teaching with David C. Evans in that subject at the University of Utah in the 1970s, was pioneering in the field.
 Sutherland, Evans, and their students from that era developed several foundations of modern computer graphics.
-He received the Turing Award from the Association for Computing Machinery in 1988 for the invention of the Sketchpad, an early predecessor to the sort of graphical user interface that has become ubiquitous in personal computers.
+He received the 1988 ACM Turing Award for the invention of the Sketchpad, an early predecessor to the sort of graphical user interface that has become ubiquitous in personal computers, and his contributions to computer graphics.
 He is a member of the National Academy of Engineering, as well as the National Academy of Sciences among many other major awards.
 In 2012, he was awarded the Kyoto Prize in Advanced Technology for "pioneering achievements in the development of computer graphics and interactive interfaces".

 Early life and education

 Sutherland's father was from New Zealand; his mother, Anne Sutherland, was from Scotland.
 His family moved to Wilmette, Illinois, then Scarsdale, New York, for his father's career.
 Bert Sutherland, also a computer scientist, was his elder brother.
 Ivan Sutherland earned his bachelor's degree in electrical engineering from the Carnegie Institute of Technology, his master's degree from Caltech, and his Ph.D. from MIT in electrical engineering in 1963.

 Sutherland invented Sketchpad in 1962 while at MIT.
 Claude Shannon signed on to supervise Sutherland's computer drawing thesis.
 Among others on his thesis committee were Marvin Minsky and Steven Coons.
 Sketchpad was an innovative program that influenced alternative forms of interaction with computers.
 Sketchpad could accept constraints and specified relationships among segments and arcs, including the diameter of arcs.
 It could draw both horizontal and vertical lines and combine them into figures and shapes.
 Figures could be copied, moved, rotated, or resized, retaining their basic properties.
 Sketchpad also had the first window-drawing program and clipping algorithm, which allowed zooming.
 Sketchpad ran on the Lincoln TX-2 computer.